home | email |

 LP Comments: Each of these seems to have their own distinct sound and variations.
 I like the Virgin (UK) the best, which is sonically equivalent to the Brunswick (UK), but doesn't have all the noise in-between the tracks.
 This is a well-recorded record.
 Unfortunately, all the versions of "The Who Sings My Generation" are in simulated stereo (one channel heavier on the bass, the other on the treble), whether they are marked "stereo" or "mono" and don't sound all that good.
 The (Holland) LP sounds similar to the UK, but with a little less frequency response (i.e. "duller" sounding).
 The Decca (German) LPs are in simulated stereo, but have an annoying reverb/echo effect.
 The Polydor (German) (commonly found in the 1981 "Phases" box) is "dull".

 CD (original mix) comments: The 1st pressing MCA was just horrible--a real tin can effect!
 They later went back and redid it, making it somewhat listenable, but very thin sounding.
 Canadian copies of this CD are plentiful, but they sound just as bad.
-The Japan (2007) faithfully recreates the sound of the mono LP, but "Out In The Street" seems to have a little too much compression on the lead vocal.
+The 2020 Oldays label Japan CD creates a new "fake stereo" (which is exactly what comes up with the meta data) version.
+Sounds OK, but basically pointless.

 CD (remix) comments: Wow!
 At long last, "My Generation" - The Who's very first album remixed and remastered in true stereo!
 This is a great CD - it's loud, dynamic and for the most part, crystal clear with excellent sound quality throughout - like a great live Who performance.
 This version certainly "blows away" all other versions of the album that came before it.
 All of these above versions (including the SACD) sound just about the same, except for the Japan Mini-LP version (the regular Japan version is simply an MCA USA pressing with a Japanese OBI).
 The Japan Mini-LP version sounds like it was additionally processed and doesn't sound "quite right" (very nice packaging though).